2sync

 It offers a streamlined and intuitive interface, making it easy to add tasks, set reminders, and track your progress.

 Now, you can view, edit, and create pages offline across Notion’s desktop and mobile apps.
-The way it works is: you can mark pages to be available offline (or Notion will automatically keep a limited set of recent pages cached, especially if you’re on a paid plan, which auto-downloads your recently viewed and favorite pages).
+You can mark pages to be available offline, or Notion will automatically cache recent pages (especially on paid plans, which auto-download your recently viewed and favorite pages).

 If you go offline, you can open those pages, make changes, or even create new pages.
-Any changes you make while offline are stored locally and then sync to the cloud once you’re connected again.
+Any changes are stored locally and sync to the cloud once you’re connected again.

-However, there are limitations: not every type of content works offline.
-For instance, embedded content that requires internet (like an embedded Google Map or a live Twitter feed) obviously can’t update offline.
+However, there are limitations.
+Embedded content that requires internet (like Google Maps or live feeds) can’t update offline.
 Some more advanced features or very large databases might not be fully functional offline yet.

 Todoist has had robust offline support for quite some time.
 When you use Todoist’s mobile or desktop apps offline, you can continue adding tasks, completing tasks, reordering things, etc., as if you were online.